oviirup/jiosaavn-extension/readme.md

 - Select the extracted folder and press "OK"

 <small>
-Note: Developer mode is required to enable the extention.
+Note: Developer mode is required to enable the extension.
 You can see a toggle button promptly named "Developer Mode".
 Turn it on to enable the Developer mode.

-You miget get turn off developer mode notification every time you open the browser if you are using Stable versions of chrome.
-You can use Chrome Dev or Canary of that ntification anoys you.
+You might get turn off developer mode notification every time you open the browser if you are using Stable versions of chrome.
+You can use Chrome Dev or Canary of that notification annoys you.
 </small>